ICA-EGAD/RiC-AG/source/faq--how_to_use_ric_with_vocabularies.md

 [![Categorizing an Activity using RiC-O](../diagrams/activityType_ric-o.svg)](../diagrams/activityType_ric-o.svg)

-In this RDF graph, the Activity Type attribute has been mapped using the [skos:exactMatch](http://www.w3.org/2004/02/skos/core#exactMatch) relation to a [skos:Concept](http://www.w3.org/2004/02/skos/core#Concept) class: 'Community development' is indeed a concept that categorizes the activity described, whilst [Simple Knowledge Organization System (SKOS)](https://www.w3.org/2004/02/skos/) is a data model developed by the W3C which is widely used to formalize concepts and vocabularies.
+In this RDF graph, the Activity Type attribute has become an instance of the [skos:Concept](http://www.w3.org/2004/02/skos/core#Concept) class: 'Community development' is indeed a concept that categorizes the activity described; and to define this concept, we have chosen to use a data model that the W3C has developed and which is widely used to formalize concepts and vocabularies: [Simple Knowledge Organization System (SKOS)](https://www.w3.org/2004/02/skos/).
 As with (almost) everything in RDF, the 'Community development' Activity Type implicitly has an URI, and we have equipped it with a label, but SKOS also facilitates assigning other properties to it, though we omit this in the diagram: a definition, scope notes, examples, change notes, relations to broader or narrower concepts, and so on.
+It is a concept that we could define in a [skos:ConceptScheme](http://www.w3.org/2004/02/skos/core#ConceptScheme) developed by our institution or project, and is declared as equivalent to the concept with the same name in the Getty Center's AAT thesaurus (which is itself expressed in RDF, in accordance with SKOS and an ontology developed by the Getty Center), using the [skos:exactMatch](http://www.w3.org/2004/02/skos/core#exactMatch) relation.

-Included in the diagram is the fact that 'Community development' could be included in a [skos:ConceptScheme](http://www.w3.org/2004/02/skos/core#ConceptScheme) defined by our institution or project, whilst it is also included the Getty Center's AAT thesaurus.
 We could alternatively choose not to create and manage the description of this concept ourselves, and instead link the Activity directly to the AAT concept as follows (using Turtle syntax, and supposing that the activity described has

 ```
 https://www.ica.org/standards/RiC/examples#AG_section_06_faq_vocabs_Activity